French Amazon workers protest in coronavirus pushback

 By Mourad Guichard and Caroline Pailliez

-SARAN, France/PARIS, March 18 (Reuters) - Several hundred Amazon workers in France protested at one of its sites on Wednesday, calling on the online retailer to cease operations or make it easier for employees loath to work during the coronavirus outbreak to stay away.
+SARAN, France/PARIS (Reuters) - Several hundred Amazon workers in France protested at one of its sites on Wednesday, calling on the online retailer to cease operations or make it easier for employees loath to work during the coronavirus outbreak to stay away.

 Retailers across France were ordered to shut over the past weekend as the country stepped up measures to try and control the spread of the disease, with only stores providing foods and other basic goods or services allowed to operate.